 This report summarizes results of biomonitoring work performed in streams in the vicinity of the Anarraaq and Aktigiruq prospects located northwest of the Red Dog Mine.
-Biomonitoring included surveys of periphyton (measured by chlorophyll-a), aquatic invertebrates, and fish; these data were collected annually from 2014 to 2020.
+Biomonitoring included surveys of periphyton (measured by chlorophyll-a), aquatic invertebrates, and fish; these data were collected annually from 2014 to 2021.
 Biomonitoring data from 2000 to 2002 and reported in Weber Scannell and Ott (2006) are included here for comparison.
 The purpose of this report is to document the existing aquatic environment and to provide a basis for monitoring as exploration continues and/or development of the ore bodies occurs.

 Water quality in streams near the Anarraaq and Aktigiruq prospects varies considerably.
 Creeks draining from the area where the orebody is located (West Fork Ikalukrok, Noa, Moil, Ikalukrok, and Competition creeks) exhibit naturally degraded water quality (e.g., high metals, low pH), low periphyton standing crop, low aquatic invertebrate density, and very few fish.
-No fish were found in Noa, Moil, West Fork Ikalukrok, and Ikalukok creeks (upstream of its confluence with East Fork Ikalukrok Creek).
+No fish were found in Noa, Moil, West Fork Ikalukrok Creek and Ikalukok Creek upstream of Cub Creek Seep.

-During 2000-2002 baseline sampling, water quality in Sourdock, upper Ikalukrok, East Fork Ikalukrok, Grayling Junior, and Sled creeks was of a higher quality (e.g., lower metals, neutral pH).
-Juvenile Dolly Varden and Arctic grayling were present in Competition Creek and juvenile Dolly Varden were present in Sourdock Creek.
-Arctic grayling and Dolly Varden were found in East Fork Ikalukrok Creek and in Ikalukrok Creek downstream of its confluence with the East Fork.
+During 2000-2002 baseline sampling, water quality in Sourdock, upper Ikalukrok, East Fork Ikalukrok, Grayling Junior, and Sled creeks was of a higher quality than in recent years (e.g., lower metals, neutral pH).
+Arctic grayling and juvenile Dolly Varden and were present in Competition Creek and juvenile Dolly Varden were present in Sourdock Creek.
+Arctic grayling and juvenile Dolly Varden were found in East Fork Ikalukrok Creek and in Ikalukrok Creek downstream of its confluence with the East Fork.
 Grayling Junior Creek contained Arctic grayling, slimy sculpin, and juvenile Dolly Varden, and in some years large numbers (about 300) of Arctic grayling were found at the confluence of Grayling Junior and Ikalukrok creeks.
-Sourdock Creek, a tributary to Competition Creek, supports rearing Dolly Varden.
-Sled Creek does not support fish and this absence of fish is likely due to the stream going subsurface during the ice-free season before entering Ikalukrok Creek.
+Sourdock Creek, a tributary to Competition Creek, supported juvenile Dolly Varden.
+Sled Creek does not support fish, likely due to the stream going subsurface during the ice-free season before entering Ikalukrok Creek.